irarainey/vscode-applicationregistrations/README.md

 ![Context Menus](resources/images/context.png)

 By default, to improve performance, the application list is limited to 100 applications.
 This however is exposed as a user setting and can be changed if you wish.
+The list is sorted by application name.
+If your application is not shown in the list you can also apply a filter on application name, which is applied before the maximum application limit.

 ## Authentication
 This extension uses the `AzureCliCredential` to authenticate the user and gain an access token required to manage applications.
 This means it does not use the Azure Account identity, but rather the Azure CLI.
 This is a workaround due to a [known issue](https://learn.microsoft.com/en-us/javascript/api/overview/azure/identity-readme?view=azure-node-latest#note-about-visualstudiocodecredential) with the `VisualStudioCodeCredential` and Azure Account extension >= v0.10.0.